3 Ways to Carry | Back to Basics

 What are the three main ways to carry a firearm?

-The three primary methods are Outside the Waistband (OWB), Inside the Waistband (IWB), and Off-Body carry, which includes using fanny packs or bags.
-The best choice depends on your lifestyle and daily activities, often referred to as your 'pattern of life'.
+The three primary firearm carry methods discussed are Outside the Waistband (OWB), Off-Body (using a fanny pack or bag), and Inside the Waistband (IWB).
+The best choice depends on your lifestyle and daily activities.

 Related News